-^{} Amounts presented are averages for the entire group of Other NEOs in each respective year
+^{} Amounts presented are averages for the entire group of Non-PEO NEOs in each respective year.

-- (c) Add (Deduct): Year-over-year change in fair value at covered fiscal year end of awards granted in any prior fiscal year that were outstanding and unvested at the covered fiscal year end. - (d) Add: Vesting date fair value of awards granted and vested during the covered fiscal year - (e) Add (Deduct): Change as of the vesting date (from the end of the prior fiscal year) in fair value of awards granted in any prior fiscal year for which vesting conditions were satisfied during the covered fiscal year.
+- (a) (Deduct): Aggregate value for stock awards and option awards included in SCT for the covered fiscal year. - (b) Add: Fair value at year end of stock awards and option awards granted during the covered fiscal year that were outstanding and unvested at the covered fiscal year end. - (c) Add (Deduct): The change in fair value (whether positive or negative) at the covered fiscal year end of stock awards and option awards granted in any prior fiscal year that were outstanding and unvested at the covered fiscal year end, as measured from the end of the prior fiscal year. - (d) Add: Vesting date fair value of stock awards and option awards granted and vested during the covered fiscal year. - (e) Add (Deduct): Change as of the vesting date (from the end of the prior fiscal year) in fair value (whether positive or negative) of awards granted in any prior fiscal year for which vesting conditions were satisfied during the covered fiscal year. - (f) Deduct: Fair value at the applicable fiscal year end of stock awards and option awards that were granted in any prior fiscal year that did not vest during the covered fiscal year by failing to satisfy the relevant vesting conditions for the applicable stock award or option award. - (g) Add: Dividends or other earnings paid on stock awards or option awards in the covered fiscal year prior to vesting if not otherwise included in the SCT Total for the covered fiscal year.

-The following table lists the financial performance measures that, in the Company's assessment, represent the most important performance measures used to link CAP for our NEOs to Company performance for 2022.
-We determined Adjusted Operating Income to be the most important financial performance measure used to link the Company's performance to CAP to our PEOs and Non-PEO NEOs in 2022.
+The following table lists the financial performance measures that, in the Company's assessment, represent the most important performance measures used to link CAP for our NEOs to Company performance for 2023.
+We determined Adjusted Operating Income to be the most important financial performance measure used to link the Company's performance to CAP to our PEOs and Non-PEO NEOs in 2023.
 We may determine different financial performances to be the most important financial performance in future years.